Polyvinyl-Records/polyvinyl-records/tours.md

 ![](views/songkick_artist_page.png)

-### Create a Songkick Tourbox Account
+### Create a Songkick Tourbox Account, Claim Artists & Add Tour Dates

-### Add Tour Dates into Songkick
+We'll add more instructions here soon but if you already have this account set up with tour dates in Songkick you're good to go!

-### Update the Buy Links to display
+### Update the Buy Links
-Currently these need to be added two places
+Currently the tour date information needs to be added two places in Songkick.
+Follow the instructions for the widget.

 ![](views/songkick.png)